Skip to main content

 Will the project have any effect on health?

-Current scientific evidence reveals no health consequences from exposure to low-level electromagnetic fields (EMF), which are produced by things like appliances, wiring found in homes and power lines.
-More information, including links to studies by outside agencies, can be seen on our website at pplelectric.com/emf and on the EMF Fact Sheet.
+Current scientific evidence reveals no health consequences from exposure to low-level electromagnetic fields (EMF), which are produced by things like appliances and wiring found in homes and power lines.

 PPL logo with PPL in white, energy burst in blue.